EG&G

-EG&G, formally known as Edgerton, Germeshausen, and Grier, Inc., was a United States national defense contractor and provider of management and technical services.
-The company was involved in contracting services to the United States government during World War II and conducted weapons research and development during the Cold war era (from 1948 and onward).
-It had close involvement with some of the government's most sensitive technologies.
+EG&G, formally known as Edgerton, Germeshausen, and Grier, Inc., was an American national defense contractor and provider of management and technical services.
+The company was involved in contracting services to the United States government during World War II and conducted the research and development on the nuclear weapons during the Cold war era (from 1948 and onward) together with the American national laboratories in Nevada Test Site.

+It had close involvement with some of the government's most sensitive technologies, including providing support to stealth development led by the Lockheed Martin, also in Nevada.

 History

 Early history

 In 1931, Massachusetts Institute of Technology (MIT) professor Harold Edgerton, a pioneer of high-speed photography, partnered with his graduate student Kenneth Germeshausen to found a small technical consulting firm.
 The two were joined by fellow MIT graduate student Herbert E. Grier in 1934.
 Bernard "Barney" O'Keefe became the fourth member of their fledgling technology group.

-The group's high-speed photography was used to image implosion tests during the Manhattan Project.
+The group's high-speed photography was used to image and radiography the implosion-type tests during the Manhattan Project in 1945.
 The same skills in precisely timed high-power electrical pulses also formed a key enabling technology for nuclear weapon triggers.
 After the war, the group continued their association with the burgeoning military nuclear effort and formally incorporated Edgerton, Germeshausen, and Grier, Inc. in 1947.

 1950s and 1960s

-During the 1950s and 1960s, EG&G was involved in nuclear tests as a major contractor for the Atomic Energy Commission.
-EG&G made extensive use of the Nevada Test Site (NTS) for weapons development and high-technology military testing at Nellis AFB.
-EG&G has shared operations responsibility for the NTS with Livermore Labs, Raytheon Services Nevada, Reynolds Electrical and Engineering (REECO) and others.
-Subsequently, EG&G expanded its range of services, providing facilities management, technical services, security, and pilot training for the U.S. military and other government departments.
-EG&G builds a variety of sensing, detection and imaging products including night vision equipment, sensors for detection of nuclear material and chemical and biological weapons agents, and a variety of acoustic sensors.
-The company also supplies microwave and electronic components to the government, security systems, and systems for electronic warfare and mine countermeasures.
+During the 1950s and 1960s, the EG&G was involved in nuclear tests as a prime contractor for the U.S. Atomic Energy Commission, later the U.S. Department of Energy (DOE).
+During that time, the company extensively managed and operated the Nevada Test Site (NTS) for researching and developing the nuclear weapons together with American nuclear physics laboratories (LLNL, LANL, and SNL), as well developing the remote sensing technologies at the Nellis Air Force Base in Nevada.
+The EG&G had shared operations responsibility for the NTS with Livermore, Raytheon Services Nevada, Reynolds Electrical and Engineering Company (REECO), SOC LLC, Los Alamos Labs, Sandia Labs, and others.

+Subsequently, the EG&G expanded its range of services, providing facilities management, technical services, security, and fighter pilot training for the U.S. military and other government departments.
+EG&G built a variety of sensing, detection and imaging products including night vision equipment, sensors for detection of nuclear material and chemical and biological weapons agents, and a variety of acoustic sensors.
+The company also supplied microwave and electronic components to the government, security systems, and systems for electronic warfare and mine countermeasures.